 We remain optimistic about the COVID-19 vaccine rollout and cooperative efforts that are underway.
 The vaccine is a game changing tool in our efforts to slow the spread of the virus, and keep our schools and businesses open.
-The vaccine rollout takes time, however, and it is important that we remain vigilant in practicing other mitigation strategies and safety measures.
+The vaccine rollout takes time, however, and it is important that we remain vigilant in practicing other mitigation strategies and safety measures while more is learned about the benefits and additional guidance is provided by CDC and the State.

 DISCUSSION: As of the drafting of this memo and resolution, the local Risk Level remains at Medium.
-Resolution 2021-15 is set expire April 7, 2021 and will be revisited at the Council Meeting on April 6, 2021.
-The following protective measures from Resolution 2021-13, approved March 3, remain in this resolution, with the revisions noted:
+This Resolution 2021-18 is set expire April 28, 2021 and will be revisited at the Council Meeting on April 27, 2021.
+The following protective measures from the previous resolution remain in this resolution, with any revisions noted: